mattjang96/Dungeon-Escape/README.md

 };
 ```
 The `render()` function also takes care of the game over situation.
-If the player has successfully slain 20 or more monsters, they will escape safely.
+If the player has successfully rescues 15 or more dragons, they will escape safely.
 Otherwise, they will prompted to try again.

 I've also requested that the game works across different browsers/platforms via the `requestAnimationFrame`.
 ```javascript